 - In SQL, for numbers in the standard decimal notation, the decimal point is always represented by period character ('.', full-stop, dot); thousands are not separated.
 Inclusion of commas, blanks, etc. will cause errors. - Exponential notation is supported.
-For example, 0.0000234 can be expressed as 2.34e-5.
-However, while the literal 0.0000234 is a NUMERIC(18,7), the literal 2.34e-5 is a DOUBLE PRECISION. - Hexadecimal notation see below.
+For example, 0.0000234 can be expressed as 2.34e-5. - Hexadecimal notation is supported by Firebird 2.5 and higher versions see below.